 Weight management for women faces its unique challenges.
 Women are influenced most by the change in hormones from puberty to menopause.

 But the most important thing about weight loss is knowing where your body stands and what you can do with it.
 This is why proper weight management for women includes weight loss blood tests.

 If you've lost some weight but are struggling to keep it off, keep reading this guide.
 You'll learn everything you need to know about weight management for women.

 What Is Weight Management for Women?

 Weight management for women is a lifelong process, and this process changes throughout the phases of life.
-And sometimes, it doesn't seem as easy to lose weight as it does for your male counterpart.
+And sometimes, losing weight doesn't seem as easy as it does for your male counterpart.
 But this is not entirely true.

-While men lose weight more quickly at first, over time, the weight loss evens out.
+While men lose weight more quickly at first, the weight loss evens out over time.
 Men have more muscle than women, and because muscle burns more calories than fat, they tend to lose weight faster.

 And since men have more muscle to support, they can eat more calories than women and still lose weight.
 For this reason, portion control is much more important in women looking to manage their weight.
 Weight loss for women takes proper care and management, but it's not impossible.

 Your menstrual cycle in itself doesn't affect weight gain, but having periods affects your weight in other ways.
 Weight management during menstrual cycles is more difficult due to premenstrual syndrome.
 When you're close to starting your period, you naturally crave more sweet and salty foods than you usually would.